-Conversion and/or re-use of Existing Redundant and or Disused Buildings in the Countryside to Residential Use
+Conversion of Existing Redundant or Disused Buildings in the Countryside to Residential Use

-The conversion and/or re-use of existing redundant and or disused buildings in_the_countryside to residential use will be supported permitted provideding that all of the following criteria are satisfied:
+The conversion of existing redundant or disused buildings in the countryside to residential use will be supported provided that the following criteria are satisfied:

 - a.
 The proposal involves a building that is structurally sound and capable of conversion without substantial rebuilding, extension or alteration; - b.
 The applicant can prove the building is genuinely redundant or disused; - c.
-Any internal and external changes do not harm the significance of a heritage asset in accordance with Policies SP9 and DM12; - d.
+Any internal and external changes do not harm the significance of a heritage asset in accordance with policies SP9 and DM11; - d.
 The proposal respects and retains the character, fabric and distinctive features of the building and uses matching materials where those materials are an essential part of the character of the building and locality; - e.
 The site and location is suitable for residential use and gives a satisfactory level of amenity for occupants; - f.
 It has no adverse impact on rural character; - g.
 The existing vehicular access is suitable in landscape terms for the use proposed; - h.
 The creation of the residential curtilage would not be visually intrusive, have a harmful effect on the rural character of the site, or its setting in the wider landscape; and - i.
-The impact on any protected species is assessed and appropriate avoidance and mitigation measures are implemented to ensure any protected species are not adversely affected. proposed to mitigate such impacts.
+The impact on any protected species is assessed and appropriate avoidance and mitigation measures are implemented to ensure any protected species are not adversely affected.